harness/developer-hub/docs/platform/2_Delegates/delegate-concepts/delegate-requirements.md

 ## Delegate access requirements

-Harness Delegate does NOT require root account access, but the Kubernetes and Docker delegates run as root by default.
-If you do not need to install applications using Delegate Profiles, then you can use a non-root account or install the application without the delegate.

-For more information, go to [Delegate installation overview](/docs/platform/2_Delegates/delegate-concepts/delegate-overview.md).

-* Delegates do not require root account access.
+* Harness Delegates do not require root account access.
 Kubernetes and Docker delegates do, however, run as root by default.
 If you do not need to install applications during the initialization process (`INIT_SCRIPT`), you can use a non-root account or install the application without the delegate.
-Go to [Delegate installation overview](/docs/platform/2_Delegates/delegate-concepts/delegate-overview.md).
+For more information, go to [Delegate installation overview](/docs/platform/2_Delegates/delegate-concepts/delegate-overview.md).
 * If you do not run the delegate as root, you cannot use [delegate initialization scripts](/docs/platform/2_Delegates/delegate-reference/common-delegate-profile-scripts.md) to install software.